-- An evidence-based metric which puts stronger preference and therefore higher ranking on CDPs where risks of project timeline slippage are mitigated, to reflect consumer risk preferences indicating an aversion project slippage albeit at a higher initial price. - An evidence-based metric which puts stronger preference and therefore higher ranking on CDPs where price volatility not avoided but the CDP presents the highest net benefits, to reflect consumer risk preferences indicating neutrality in the face of price uncertainty.
+- An evidence-based metric which puts stronger preference and therefore higher ranking on CDPs where risks of project timeline slippage are mitigated.
+This would , to reflect consumer risk preferences indicating apreferences for early investment in infrastructure that is expected to mitigate risk of later price volatility aversion project slippage albeit at a higher initial price. - An evidence-based metric which puts stronger preference and therefore higher ranking on CDPs which present the highest net benefits and where price volatility is not avoided mitigated with earlier infrastructure investment.
+This would reflect but the CDP presents the highest net benefits, to reflect consumer risk preferences indicating neutrality in the face of price uncertainty volatility. - An evidence-based metric which puts stronger preference and therefore higher ranking on CDPs where investments are deferred and where price volatility is not mitigated with early or timely infrastructure investment.
+This would reflect a preference for consumers to actively seek risks of price volatility in preference to incurring known fixed costs.